Adduci, Michael D

 - Bachelor of Science, Biology, University of Idaho, 1997

-Dr. Michael Adduci teaches oboe, music theory, ear training and music technology at San José State University.
-He holds Bachelor’s degrees in biology and music from the University of Idaho as a student of Dr. Carol Padgham Albrecht, and Master’s and DMA degrees in oboe performance from the University of North Texas, where he studied with Dr. Charles Veazey.
+Michael holds Bachelor’s degrees in biology and music from the University of Idaho as a student of Dr. Carol Padgham Albrecht, and Master’s and DMA degrees in oboe performance from the University of North Texas, where he studied with Dr. Charles Veazey.
+His doctoral research focused on characterizing the relationship between air pressure and loudness during oboe performance.

-In 2014 Michael began performing with the Stanford Woodwind Quintet, becoming the newest member of the group in 2016.
-He is a member of the Santa Cruz Symphony, and also performs regularly on a freelance basis with orchestras around the San Francisco Bay Area: Symphony Silicon Valley, Opera San José, the San José Chamber Orchestra, the Monterey Symphony, and many others.
+Michael is a member of the Stanford Woodwind Quintet and the Santa Cruz Symphony, and he also performs regularly with orchestras around the San Francisco Bay Area: Symphony Silicon Valley, Opera San José, the San José Chamber Orchestra, the Monterey Symphony, and many others.

 When not working at the university or in an orchestra, Michael keeps busy in the South Bay as a recitalist, music coach, clinician, instrument repair technician, reed maker and private lesson teacher.
 He works to make oboe playing easier and more accessible to students of all ages.

 Oboe Teaching Philosophy

 As a teacher both of university students as well as younger private students, Dr. Adduci brings his background in the sciences to the study and teaching of music.
 His teaching style focuses on drawing out each student’s individual and unique ‘voice’ on their instrument, and also on the application of observational skills and correct knowledge of physiology to help make informed choices about how to play the oboe.